EmmettCrawfordGU/DSD-Final-Game/README.md

 # DSD-Final-Game By Hayato Tsujii, Emmett Crawford, Matthew VonWahlde, Cameron Zhang

 This game runs on the Altera DE2-115.
+We

-# Objective
+## Objective
 1. Avoid the asteroids that come your way!
 2. Survive as long as you can!